turnitin/moodle-mod_turnitintooltwo/README.md

 Installation
 ------------

-Before installing these plugins firstly make sure you are logged in as an Administrator and that you are using Moodle 2.3 or higher.
+Before installing these plugins firstly make sure you are logged in as an Administrator and that you are using Moodle 2.6 or higher.

 To install, all you need to do is copy all the files into the mod/turnitintooltwo directory on your moodle installation.
 You should then go to `"Site Administration" > "Notifications"` and follow the on screen instructions.

-If you are using a pre 2.6 version of Moodle you will have to uncomment the initialising of $module in version.php before installing.

 To configure the plugin go to `"Site Administration" > "Plugins" > "Activity Modules" > "Turnitin Assignment 2"` and enter your Turnitin account Id, shared key and API URL.